Unvanquished/Unvanquished/README.md

 git submodule update --init --recursive
 ```

-If cmake complains about the `daemon/` folder being empty then you have skipped this step.
+If cmake complains about missing files in `daemon/` folder or similar issue then you have skipped this step.

 ## Build Instructions